 Continuing Legal Education (CLE)

 ACS is in the process of applying to states for CLE credit.
 The availability and amount of CLE credit may vary.
-Check back soon for approved state list.
+ACS will update the list below as it receives approvals:

 If you have further questions about CLE, please contact us at Convention@acslaw.org.